|Item 4137||Solid Walnut Renaissance Dining Table or Executive Desk|

 Boccador, Jacqueline, Le Mobilier Français du Moyen Age à la Renaissance, Editions d'Art Monelle Hayot (Saint-Just-en-Chaussée, 1988); Thirion, Jacques, Le Mobilier du Moyen Age et de la Renaissance en France (Editions Faton, Dijon, 1998); Viollet-le-Duc, Eugène, Le Mobilier Médiéval (Georges Bernage, editor) (Editions Heimdal, 2003)

-Ideal as it is for dining, it also embraces perfectly the recent trend where executives opt for a table (see also Item 3308) in their office rather than a desk in the traditional sense.
+Ideal as it is for dining, it also embraces perfectly the recent trend wherein executives opt for a table in their office rather than a desk in the traditional sense as part of going paperless (no drawers required!).